 - Working teachers should also research funding assistance through your school district or state.

-- Also, contact your student loan adminstrators for undergraduate and graduate loans.
-Many loan programs offer loan reductions or forgiveness for teachers who work in high needs areas.
+- Also, contact your student loan administrators for undergraduate and graduate loans.
+Many loan programs offer loan reductions or forgiveness for teachers who work in high-needs areas.

 - Match your level of teaching experience to the requirements of the programs.
 Some programs require between 2-5 years of teaching experience before entering the graduate program.

 - In the junior year of study, English majors interested in graduate school for teaching should consider whether to attend graduate school after college or to pursue a particular position within the field.
 Students who wish to pursue higher education immediately should look into the requirements for specific graduate schools or job positions to ensure that your elective courses are preparing you for the future.